 I guess somewhat naively I envisioned Pakistan as been eternally hot and stuffy and whilst that image is kind of true, the weather system is actually far more diverse.
 When I first arrived in Lahore I stepped out of the airport into a full blown deluge, the streets were flooded knee deep and my cab had to change route twice in order to get around watery streets.
 The mountain tops are also of course, magnificently capped with pristine, white snow for much of the year; this makes sense seen as Pakistan roughly translates to “Virgin Land”.

 Pakistan is diverse

 Pakistan has only existed as a unified country since 1947 being roughly brought together under the banner of Islam.
 In truth though, aside from being under the chaff of British rule for 200 years, there is little that makes it one country and it feels more like a collection of tribal states.
-From one province or even from one valley to the next, dress code, culture, language and even skin colour change dramatically and locals are more likely to describe themselves as Baltistan or Baloshi rather than Pakistani.
-There is of course, a highly active separatist movement in Kashmir and lesser known ones in Baloshistan and Gilgit.
+From one province or even from one valley to the next, dress code, culture, language and even skin color change dramatically and locals are more likely to describe themselves as Baltistan or Baloshi rather than Pakistani.
+There is, of course, a highly active separatist movement in Kashmir and lesser-known ones in Balochistan and Gilgit.
 In some of the areas, people don’t even consider themselves to be Muslim – I bet you didn’t expect that did you?!